PaulMarisOUMary/OBDII/docs/source/connection.rst

                 trust 00:00:00:00:00:00
                 exit

         #.
-Bind the RFCOMM port:
+Bind the adapter to an RFCOMM port:

             .. code-block:: console